In the market to buy the best hardtail you can get your hands on?

 Here’s a quick summary of what you can expect in the best hardtail mountain bikes.

-Let’s take a deeper look into each of them below.
+Let’s take a deeper look at each of them below.

 1. A Lightweight and Fast Bike